jmcampanini/grove-cli/.llm/plan.md

 - [ ] Bash function works with zoxide fallback
 - [ ] Shell syntax validates with `shell -n`
 - [ ] All tests pass, `make check` succeeds

+**Commit:** After completing this phase, commit all changes with a descriptive message.

 ---